scalar-labs/docs-scalardl/docs/3.5/scalar-kubernetes/deploy-kubernetes.md

 # Deploying ScalarDL on Managed Kubernetes Services

-The following documentation is to help you create a ScalarDL environment on managed Kubernetes services.
+The following documentation is to help you set up and deploy a ScalarDL environment on managed Kubernetes services.

 ## Database setup guides